Unforgettable views and sounds. Would highly recommend even for amateur birders.

 Walk around the native and alien-looking silversword endemic plants

-Catch sightings of native Hawaiian birds such as the Nene, Pueo, & Chukar
+Catch sightings of the native Hawaiian birds such as the Nene, Pueo, as well as the exotic Chukar

 Find endemic birds on the beautiful Hosmer's Grove Nature Trail

 Pay a visit to the Kealia National Wildlife Refuge for shore birds and migrants